- ⬇ Free Download

 Waterfall Project Plan

 The traditional approach where phases follow a strict sequence: requirements → design → build → test → deploy.
 Best for projects with well-defined requirements — construction, manufacturing, or compliance-driven work.
-This template follows the waterfall model.
-Pair it with our Project Schedule Template.
+Download Waterfall Plan.

 Agile Project Plan

 Work is divided into short iterations (sprints), with planning, execution, and review in each cycle.
 Best for software development, creative projects, and anything where feedback loops are essential.
-Download our Agile Software Development Plan.
+Download Agile Scrum Plan.

 Hybrid Project Plan